kornysietsma/korny-info-blog/source/2020-02-10-multiple-git-identities.html.markdown

 date: 2020-02-10 08:18 GMT
 tags: tech
 ---
+*UPDATE 27 July 2020 - I've added some bits below for ssh-agent problems*

 This is another "I do this a lot so am blogging about it for future me" article.
 There is a lot of info about this out there, but doesn't tend to be in a single place, so I'm summarizing the wisdom of others.